kapouer/matchdom/README.md

 - data: the data object available to expressions
 - path: the current path used to get current value from data

-- src: initial place of expression
+- src: initial place of expression (should not be changed by a filter)
-- dest: target place of expression
+- dest: target place of expression if dest.node is different than src.node, src.node is removed likewise for dest.attr and src.attr.

 - expr: expression instance `this.get(this.data, this.path) == val`
 - cancel: boolean, cancels merging of expression